Read Chapter One of The Queen’s Assassin , a New YA Fantasy From Melissa de la Cruz

 Recent Comments

+- mschiffe on Father Christmas: Narnian Adventurer, Bringer of Gifts, and Jovial Prophet of Aslan 4 hours ago

+- Ellynne on The Empire Just Won’t Quit: The Thrawn Trilogy by Timothy Zahn 4 hours ago

+- jeremys on Star Trek: The Next Generation Rewatch: “The Battle” 5 hours ago

-- Aeryl on The Empire Just Won’t Quit: The Thrawn Trilogy by Timothy Zahn 2 hours ago
+- Robert on The Empire Just Won’t Quit: The Thrawn Trilogy by Timothy Zahn 5 hours ago

-- bcooper on The Empire Just Won’t Quit: The Thrawn Trilogy by Timothy Zahn 2 hours ago
+- AlanBrown on The Empire Just Won’t Quit: The Thrawn Trilogy by Timothy Zahn 6 hours ago